-A basic course in the fundamentals, principles, practices, and tools used in semi-precision and precision layout and in the various tools, methods, and procedures for common machine shop benchwork.
-Topics will include measurement systems, layout principles, hand tools, and power tools.
+Benchwork is a basic course in the fundamentals principles, practices and tools used in semi-precision and precision layout including the various tools, methods and procedures for common machine shop Benchwork.
+Topics will include: Measurement systems Layout principles Use of Hand and power tools.